 - name, address, and telephone number

-- product model, year, and frame/VIN serial number
+- product model, year, and VIN

 - date of purchase

-- dealer name and address
+- · dealer name and address

 We will likely ask your Honda dealer to respond, or possibly acknowledge your comments directly.

 Your Honda Dealer

 Once you purchase your new Honda, get familiar with the organization of your Honda dealer so you can utilize the full range of services available.